Shem Drowne

-Background
+Early life

-He was born near Sturgeon Creek in what is now Eliot, York County, Maine.
-He was the third son of Leonard Drowne, a shipbuilder who came from Penryn, Cornwall, to what was then part of Kittery in Massachusetts.
+Drowne was born near Sturgeon Creek in what is now the town of Eliot, York County, Maine.
+He was the third son of Leonard Drowne and Elizabeth (ne Abbott).
+Leonard was a shipbuilder who came from Penryn, Cornwall, to what was then part of Kittery in the Massachusetts Bay Colony.
 Leonard helped organize and build the first Baptist Church in Maine in 1682.
 During King William's War many Maine towns were raided and English settlements were massacred by the Wabanaki Indians in conjunction with the French.
 In 1696, 28 members of the Baptist Church moved to Charleston, South Carolina, and established the first Baptist church there.
 The Drownes moved to Boston, Massachusetts, in 1699 due to the ongoing war and violence.